JOHN CAO

 While waiting for his appeal to be heard, Pastor John was not allowed any visitors other than his lawyers, one of whom, Yang Hui, reported that the pastor was experiencing several health issues including digestion problems, back pain and toothache, and had lost more than 23 kilos.
 The lawyers reported that Pastor John was refused a Bible until September 2018, so he searched through the prison library for Bible passages, finding them in unexpected sources including Nietzsche’s Essays and Uncle Tom’s Cabin.
 He copied any he found onto unfolded toothpaste boxes and did the same for hymns, finding and copying the lyrics of Amazing Grace, Silent Night, Away in a Manger and Joy to the World.
 Pastor John eventually got a Bible in September 2018, with the help of his lawyers, who reported that his eyes filled with tears when he touched it for the first time.

 Eventually, in July 2019, Pastor John’s seven-year sentence was upheld.
-In August he was moved to a prison in Kunming Prison, Yunnan province, where he has been denied a Bible.
+In August he was moved to a prison in Kunming Prison, Yunnan province, where he was denied a Bible.

 The pastor has been a US permanent resident since 1990, but has chosen not to become an American citizen because he wants to remain a Chinese citizen so the Chinese government cannot refuse him entry into China.
 (The Chinese government can deny entry to an American citizen by refusing to issue a visa.)